 by Jun ZhouFounder at AirROI

-GOPPAR (Gross Operating Profit Per Available Room) is a profitability metric that measures the gross operating profit generated per available room-night after deducting all operating expenses.
-Unlike RevPAR which only measures revenue, GOPPAR accounts for costs, making it the most complete single metric for evaluating short-term rental financial performance.
+GOPPAR (Gross Operating Profit Per Available Room) measures the gross operating profit generated per available room-night, calculated by dividing total revenue minus all operating expenses by the number of available nights in a period.
+Where RevPAR reveals what a property earns per night, GOPPAR reveals what it keeps — making it the most complete single metric for evaluating short-term rental profitability and comparing operational efficiency across properties.

 Key Takeaways

-• Goes beyond RevPAR by factoring in operating expenses
+• Goes beyond RevPAR by netting out all operating expenses before measuring per-night output

-• Excludes debt service (mortgage), income taxes, and depreciation
+• Excludes debt service, income taxes, and depreciation — isolating operational performance from financing decisions

 How to Calculate GOPPAR